OKTOTV/OktolabMediaBundle/README.md

 # OktolabMediaBundle
-In- and exportable media-metainformations with RESTful Api
+In- and exportable media-metainformations with Api

 ## Installation
 ```